Lopez strikes late for Sassuolo to shock Juve

 That appeared to hail the beginning of a Juve siege but the hosts created little in the final minutes and were punished by Lopez when he clinically finished from Berardi's through ball.

+Two points further back in fourth are Roma, who came from behind to win 2-1 at bottom side Cagliari to move into the last Champions League position.

+Roger Ibanez's thumping header in the 71st minute and Lorenzo Pellegrini's stunning free-kick seven minutes later earned Jose Mourinho's side a precious win after going behind to Leonardo Pavoletti's opener shortly after the break.

-Atalanta are in the Champions League places after a 3-1 win at Sampdoria which came through a Duvan Zapata double and Josip Ilicic's superb individual goal deep into stoppage time.
+They leapfrog Atalanta, who won 3-1 earlier at Sampdoria through a Duvan Zapata double and Josip Ilicic's superb individual goal deep into stoppage time.

-Roma can reclaim their place in the top four with a win at Cagliari later on Wednesday, while Inter Milan hope to keep in touch with their local rivals when they face Empoli.
+Lazio bounced back from the weekend's humilating four-goal hammering at the hands of Verona to beat Fiorentina 1-0 in Rome, with Pedro sweeping home the only goal in the 52nd minute to put Maurizio Sarri's side above Juve in sixth place.

 JOIN OUR PULSE COMMUNITY!